 The Economic Adjustment Assistance Program (EAA) program provides a wide range of technical, planning, and public works and infrastructure assistance in regions experiencing adverse economic changes that may occur suddenly or over time.
 These adverse economic impacts may result from a steep decline in manufacturing employment following a plant closure, changing trade patterns, catastrophic natural disaster, a military base closure, or environmental changes and regulations.
 The program is administered by the Economic Development Administration.
-This page has been intentionally left blank.

-A04 LEGAL NOTICES
+LEGAL NOTICES, RESOLUTIONS